ffedox/alicefedotova/content/authors/admin/_index.md

 My research interests include Text Mining, Language Resource Creation, and Multimodality.
 I'm also a proud member of <a href="https://www.ai-lc.it/en/" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">AILC</a>, the Italian Association of Computational Linguistics.

-For more details about my background and experience, you can find my CV <a href="https://github.com/ffedox/alicefedotova/blob/2f46f704df9ac3e6f64debe4608a7fef08c186d8/static/uploads/resume.pdf" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">here</a>.
-Feel free to <a href="mailto:alice.fedotova2@unibo.it" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">reach out</a> — I'd love to connect and hear from you!
+For more details about my background and experience, you can find my CV <a href="https://alicefedotova.com/static/uploads/resume.pdf" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">here</a>.
+Feel free to <a href="mailto:alice.fedotova2@unibo.it" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">reach out</a> if you have any feedback or would like to discuss anything further.

 <div class="experience-education-container">